 Materials borrowed from another library or rented from a commercial establishment may not be placed on reserve.

 Reserves will not place paper copies of single or collected articles or other writings on the Reserve shelves.
-Such items should be placed as separate files on e-Reserves.

 Materials for Reserve should be brought to the Norlin Circulation Desk, and a Book Reserve Request Form should be filled out.
 Request forms are available online or in paper at the Norlin Circulation desk.